THE DOVER WAR MEMORIAL PROJECT

 *Harvey, R. C.

-Robert Charles Harvey, C/KX 75712, was a Petty Officer Stoker in the Royal Navy, aboard the HMS Penzance.
-He was 36 when he died on 24th August 1940, and is commemorated on the Chatham Naval Memorial.
+Robert Charles Harvey, C/KX 75712, was a Petty Officer Stoker.
+He was 36 when he died on 24 August 1940, with the sinking of HMS Penzance, and is commemorated on the Chatham Naval Memorial Panel 37.3

 Hatton, G. E.